neelansh15/vue-ultimate-skeleton-cards/docs/src/guide/installation-and-usage.md

 ```

 ## Usage
-Open `main.js` and add the following along with other imports:
+In `main.js` add the following along with other imports:
 ```js
 import SkeletonCards from 'vue-ultimate-skeleton-cards' Vue.use(SkeletonCards)
 ```
 The name with which you import doesn't matter.

-In your component template, you can use [any of the two components](/guide/components) without importing them:
+In your component template, you can use [any of the two components](/guide/components) without registering them:
 ```vue
 <SkeletonCard />
 ```